-Michael continues to run workshops, designs and consults and continues his learning journey to advance his knowledge and to increase the value he may provide in his teaching, projects and consultations.
+Michael continues to do other courses and research to advance his knowledge and increase the value he provides in his teaching, projects and consultations.

 Emma Brindal has a passion for permaculture, living lightly, and social and environmental justice.
 She has a keen interest in a range of areas relating to social permaculture, and is particularly passionate about the permaculture principle of ‘produce no waste’.

-Emma is the Youth Education Coordinator at Northey Street City Farm, which is where she completed her PDC and Certificate II in Permaculture, and previously volunteered in a range of capacities.
+Emma is the Farming and Education Manager at Northey Street City Farm, which is where she completed her PDC and Certificate II in Permaculture, and previously volunteered in a range of capacities.

 Emma also facilitates earth connection and Deep Ecology experiential work through WiseEarth Education.
 She previously worked in Western Australia on the Waste Wise Schools Program, supporting teachers throughout W.A. to integrate Education for Sustainability and waste minimisation projects and approaches into their schools, including worm farming and composting.
 Emma has worked on Climate Justice campaigning with Friends of the Earth, and worked as a TESOL teacher in Australia, East Timor, Spain and England.